Todd Blodgett: Professional career Since 1988

-In December 1988, the incoming RNC chairman, Lee Atwater, a friend of and mentor to Blodgett, hired him to work in Opposition Research at the Republican National Committee.
+In December 1988, the incoming RNC chairman, Lee Atwater, a friend of and mentor to Blodgett, hired him to work in Opposition Research at the Republican National Committee (RNC).
 At the RNC, he specialized in ‘wedge’ issues.
 Blodgett was a protégé of Lee Atwater and following Atwater’s 1991 death and President Bush’s defeat, he founded a DC-based advertising agency.
 Concomitantly, he was co-publisher and the advertising manager of ‘SLICK TIMES’ – a monthly political parody magazine that satirized Bill and Hillary Clinton.